imrafaelmerino/java-fun/docs/README.md

                        );
 ```

-- Using the static factory methods _JsPath.fromKey_ or _JsPath.fromIndex_ to create
-a one-position path and then the methods _index_ or _key_ to append more keys or indexes:
+- Creating Incrementally: Alternatively, you can create a JsPath incrementally using static factory methods JsPath.fromKey or JsPath.fromIndex to start with a one-position path.
+Then, use the key or index methods to append more keys or indexes.

 ```java